autonomobil/CarND-LaneLines-P1/writeup.md

     - in the challenge video the shadow and the light colored bridge are very difficult, accuracy is not very high

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to the pipeline

 Improvements:
     - instead of plotting a straight line, you can polyfit to the data points and make curves more accurate
+    - Don't grayscale and blur a second time to save computing time